The Deepest Sleep in the World

 Are the cabins damp?

 Most mines and caves in the UK have quite high humidity.
-The cabins are fitted with dehumidifiers that run when they are not being used for sleeping in, which keeps the humidity level more like that found in a normal building on the surface.
+The cabins are fitted with dehumidifiers that run when they are not being used, which keeps them dry and fresh.
 Ironically, the dehumidifiers are powered by falling water from within the mine itself.